Configure data models for Splunk Enterprise Security

 Configure data model acceleration for CIM data models

 The Splunk Common Information Add-on allows you to adjust your data model acceleration settings for each data model, including the backfill time, maximum concurrent searches, manual rebuilds, and scheduling priority.
-If you are using Splunk platform version 6.6.0, configure the tags whitelist setting to include any custom tags you use with CIM data models.
+If you are using Splunk platform version 9.0 or higher, configure the tags whitelist setting to include any custom tags you use with CIM data models.
 See Accelerate CIM data models in the Splunk Common Information Model Add-on User manual.

 Data model acceleration storage and retention